Home » Sales » The Three P’s: The Secret to Improving Your Sales Presentation Skills

 • Preparation

-This is the first, and perhaps the most critical, step in the process.
+This is the first, and perhaps the most critical, step in improving your sales presentation skills.
 Do your homework to understand your target customer’s needs.
 As your presentation will be tailored to meet your target prospect’s unique use case, you’ve got to do a bit of detective work to do.

 This means some back and forth conversation to understand the customer’s needs and identify the pain points that your product or service can ease.